 Still, it’s important to stick to shallow water before you move deeper when they’re confident.
 In no time, your Rottweiler will be swimming on by themselves.

-Swim With the Rottie
+3. Swim With Your Rottie

 According to Lee Deaton, founder of Natural Healing (a canine hydrotherapy facility), owners should feel and act as relaxed as possible.
 If you’re nervous about the situation, they’ll be nervous too.